zhenweishi/MISA/README.md

 ### License

-MISA package is freely available to browse, download, and use for scientific and educational purposes as outlined in the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).
+MISAToolkit package is freely available to browse, download, and use for scientific and educational purposes as outlined in the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).

 ### Disclaimer

-MISA is still under development.
+MISAToolkit is still under development.
 Although we have tested and evaluated the workflow under many different situations, it may have errors and bugs unfortunately.
 Please use it cautiously.
 If you find any, please contact us and we would fix them ASAP.

 ### Main Developers
  - [Dr. Zhenwei Shi](https://github.com/zhenweishi) <sup/>1, 2